noaa-ocs-modeling/autoval/README.md

 - The package reads model outputs and compares predicted water levels with data from the Intergovernmental Oceanographic Commission (IOC) and NOAA NOS Center for Operational Oceanographic Products and Services (CO-OPS).

-- The `csdlib` package is fully integrated into the Autoval package.
+- The `csdllib` package is fully integrated into the Autoval package.
 Autoval uses `csdllib` to read predicted water levels, calculate performance metrics, and report relevant notifications.
 It is recommended that users download and save the `csdllib` package in the same directory as the Autoval package.

 - It is also recommended to use a bash file (available in the tests folder) to run the package.
 These bash files include the directory of configuration and `csdllib` packages and call the `run.py` code to execute Autoval.